Jebbis/PortofolioWebsite/README.md

 # Project Name
-> This is a Notion like note taking app.
+> Portfolio website to showcase my skills

-> Live demo [_here_](https://noteapp-jebbis.vercel.app/). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo [_here_](https://lassehamalainen.fi//). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)